- Research article

 Electronic supplementary material

-Additional file 2: Figure S1: Change in intact parathyroid hormone and (b) 1,25-dihydroxyvitamin D throughout the study.
+Additional file 2: Figure S1: Change in (a) intact parathyroid hormone and (b) 1,25-dihydroxyvitamin D throughout the study.
 (PDF 51 KB)

 Additional file 3: Figure S2: Post hoc analysis of iFGF23 levels.
 Graphs show LS mean percentage change from baseline of iFGF23 by treatment and by baseline levels of (a) estimated glomerular filtration rate (eGFR), (b) C-terminal FGF23 (cFGF23), (c) intact parathyroid hormone (iPTH) and by (d) estimated daily phosphate intake and (e) gender.
 (PDF 72 KB)